 Half-baked interpretations conveniently ignored the other half of the sentence.

-So if you don’t read the sentence carefully, you don’t realize the users had signed up to have their data read.
+So if you don’t read the sentence carefully, you don’t realize the users had themselves signed up to have their data read.

 Meanwhile, Google posted on its blog how it is permitting users to exercise their choices in the kind and extent of information they’d like to share with third-party app developers.